Mississippi Assignment of Deed of Trust

-Assignment of Deed of Trust for Real Estate Located in California
+Assignment of Deed of Trust for Real Estate Located in Mississippi

 Current Borrowers must be notified of the assignment.
 Notification consists of contact information of the new creditor, recording dates, recording instrument numbers, changes in loan, etc. Included are "Notice of Assignment of Deed of Trust" forms.

-The Truth and lending act requires that borrowers be notified when their deed of trust debt has been sold, transferred, or assigned to a new creditor.
+The Truth and lending act requires that borrowers be notified when their Deed of Trust has been sold, transferred, or assigned to a new creditor.
 Generally, within 30 days to avoid up to $2,000.00 in statutory damages, plus reasonable attorney's fees.
 Systematic violations can reach up $500,000.00.